Cognitive flexibility activities are an essential part of a child’s development and education.

 Physical activities play a key role in the development of cognitive flexibility.
 Here are a few to try:

 Not just for family gatherings and BBQs!
 Musical chairs is a great way to build cognitive flexibility.
 The game consists of having participants dance or walk around a circle of chairs.
 The trick?
 There should be one fewer chairs than number of people.
 Play music while participants circle the chairs.
 Once the music stops, whomever doesn’t find a chair is out.
-Continue the game, and removing one chair at a time.
+Continue the game, removing one chair at a time.

 Musical chairs improves automaticity and builds attention span.